Topics

 Two Meanings to the Phrase "Gaining Weight"

-The mechanism that many people refer to as “get fat by eating a lot” is in the range of (B) in the graph.
+The mechanism that many people refer to as “get fat by eating a lot” is in the range of (A) in the graph below.

-Most of the Intervention studies on obesity so far have only been comparative studies that involve reducing the intake of calories, regulating the amount of carbs or fat, or increasing exercise, etc. The experiment they are doing is also in the range of (B).
+Moreover, I think that most of the Intervention studies on obesity so far have only been comparative studies that involve reducing the intake of calories, regulating the amount of carbs or fat, or increasing exercise, etc. The experiment they are doing is also in the range of (A).

-▽In contrast, when (A) the base weight value goes up by intestinal starvation, there are various factors related.
+▽In contrast, when (B) the 'set-point' for body weight goes up by intestinal starvation, there are various interrelated factors.

 For instance, it is said that the following affects weight gain: